 No. Registrations are owned by you for the full term you originally purchased them for.
 This is usually a 1 to 3 year time period.

-If your registration came free with a Shared hosting plan and you canceled the plan in the first year, you are then required to pay for the free registration.
+If your registration includes a free domain with your Shared hosting plan and you canceled the plan in the first year, you are then required to pay for the free registration.
 View the following article for further details:

 Are domain registration renewals refundable?